Position: Many generalization measures for deep learning are fragile: Training-hyperparameter fragility

 The path norm (definition in App.~\ref{app:all-measures}) is often regarded as the strongest norm-based proxy for modern ReLU networks: it respects layerwise rescalings and has supported some of the sharpest norm-style capacity statements and practical diagnostics \citep{neyshabur2015norm,neyshabur2017a,gonon2023a}.
 Precisely because it is a strong candidate, it is a natural place to look for fragility.

 In Fig.~\ref{fig:lcfrag} we show a triptych for \textsc{ResNet‑50} on \emph{FashionMNIST}, nudging exactly one hyperparameter at a time, either the optimizer or the learning rate (no early stopping), while keeping the data, model, and pipeline fixed.
-Each curve shows test error (black), the raw path norm (blue), and the path norm divided by the empirical margin (orange); axes are logarithmic and error bars reflect seed variability.
+Each curve shows test error (black), the raw path norm (blue), and the path norm divided by the empirical margin (orange).
 In the \textbf{left} plot, we run \textsc{SGD} with momentum at $\mathrm{LR}=0.01$: both path‑norm curves start at a value of roughly ($\sim 10^{5}$) and decrease more or less log‑linearly with increasing sample size, with the margin‑normalized curve tracking about a decade lower.
 Both drop faster than the underlying \textsc{ResNet‑50} test error.
 Changing the optimizer to \textsc{Adam} but keeping $\mathrm{LR}=0.01$ (\textbf{middle} panel) results in much smaller path norms (now near $10^{-1}$) and striking non-monotonic behavior.
-A minor adjjustment of \textsc{Adam}’s learning rate to $0.001$ (\textbf{right} panel)—and the metrics jump back up to $\sim 10^{5}\text{--}10^{6}$ but now collapse by four orders of magnitude as data size grows.
+A minor adjustment of \textsc{Adam}’s learning rate to $0.001$ (\textbf{right} panel)—and the metrics jump back up to $\sim 10^{5}\text{--}10^{6}$ but now collapse by four orders of magnitude as data size grows.
 These widely different behaviors arise purely from modest hyperparameter tweaks that barely affect the underlying \textsc{ResNet‑50} test error.